GCV9HTD/driver-drowsiness-detection-13/README.md

 # driver-drowsiness-detection
-This is a project that detects whether a driver is drowsy, triggers an alarm and send an SMS alert.
-Raspberry pi is used for the detection and coding is in python.
-Android App controls the raspberry pi.
+Driver Drowsiness Detection is a project that is useful in reducing the number of traffic accidents caused due to driver fatigue or drowsiness.
+An alarm is triggered and a message is sent to the registered number if the driver being detected (eyes closed) is asleep.